 Minimally invasive hip replacement

 Minimally invasive hip replacement is a technique used to perform hip replacement surgeries.
-It uses a smaller surgical cut, and fewer muscles around the hip are cut or detached.
+It uses a smaller surgical cut.
+Also, fewer muscles around the hip are cut or detached.

 Small incision total hip replacement; MIS hip surgery